MicrosoftDocs/msix-docs/msix-src/get-started.md

 layout: HubPage
 hide_bc: true
 title: Get started with MSIX
-description: Find documentation for MSIX, an updated packaging format built for all Windows 10 apps regardless of the device type and provides a wide array of tools to assist you build, distribute, and deploy MSIX app packages.
+description: Find documentation for MSIX, an updated packaging format built for all Windows 10 apps regardless of the device type and provides a wide array of tools to assist you build, distribute, and deploy MSIX app packages. ms.prod: windows
-author: lahugh
-ms.author: lahugh
-ms.date: 09/07/2018
-ms.topic: article
-ms.prod: windows
-ms.technology: uwp
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---

 # Get started with MSIX